WilsonWangTHU/NerveNet/README.md

 It is the github repo for the paper: [NerveNet: Learning Structured Policy with Graph Neural Networks](http://www.cs.toronto.edu/~tingwuwang/nervenet.html).
 # Dependency

+The repo is written in Python 2.7.
+You might need to modify the code repo for compatibility in Python 3.x.
+Sorry for the inconvenience!

 ## 1. tensorflow >= 1.0.1
 ```bash
 pip install tensorflow-gpu